 July 20th, 1848 is a special date for every successful woman.
 On that day, in Seneca Falls, NY, the Declaration of Rights and Sentiments was signed.
 For many this day become the first momentum to fight for the women rights - including - the right to work.

-During the World War II, women were encouraged to get into so-called "manly" professions.
-"We can do it" poster from the 40's is still one of the symbols of equal rights.
+During World War II, women were encouraged to get into so-called "manly" professions.
+"We can do it" poster from the '40s is still one of the symbols of equal rights.
 But how does it changed since?

-There were many women in aviation - Amelia Earhart, Tiny Broadwick, Raymonde de Laroche, Hilda Hewlett to name the few.
-Never the less, men dominated the aviation industry and stereotypically, working as a pilot, mechanic or engineer it's perceived manly.
-LINETECH's Paulina is one of the girls breaking barriers and stereotypes.
+There were many women in aviation - Amelia Earhart, Tiny Broadwick, Raymonde de Laroche, Hilda Hewlett to name a few.
+Nevertheless, men dominated the aviation industry, and stereotypically, working as a pilot, mechanic, or engineer it's perceived as manly.
+Paulina is one of the girls breaking barriers and stereotypes.

-There are XXX women working at LINETECH.
+Many women are working at Avia Prime.
 Many of them are part of the maintenance team.
 Other work in logistic, sales, HR and planning departments - just as in any other company.

-Everyone has the special set of skills.
-It either helps or make work more difficult.
-The same goes for the aircraft mechanics.
-At LINETECH we believe, that everyone, that want to work as an mechanic can do it, regardless of gender.
-The demand for new staff is huge in MRO industry.
-Paulina summarizes: "Having a predisposition to work in the certain profession is not gender related.
+Everyone has a special set of skills.
+It either helps or makes work more difficult.
+The same goes for aircraft mechanics.
+At Avia Prime, we believe, that everyone, that wants to work as a mechanic can do it, regardless of gender.
+The demand for new staff is huge in the MRO industry.
+Paulina summarizes: "Having a predisposition to work in a certain profession is not gender-related.
 I knew that I don't want to sit behind the desk as an engineer, but preferably use my knowledge working on the planes.
 We should stop thinking about the professions being girly or manly - everyone should follow what they really want to do in life.
 There's still a long way to go from here but we are heading in the right direction.